jyotiyadav94/Data-Science-Roadmap/Machine Learning/MachineLearning.md

 # 4. Logistic Regression

 Logistic Regression is a statistical method used for modeling the relationship between a binary dependent variable and one or more independent variables.
-Despite its name, logistic regression is actually a classification algorithm, commonly used for binary classification tasks, where the target variable has two possible outcomes (e.g., 0 or 1, true or false, yes or no).
+Despite its name, logistic regression is actually a classification algorithm, commonly used for binary classification tasks, where the target variable has two possible outcomes (e.g., 0 or 1, true or false, yes or no).Logistic regression is used to calculate the probability of occurrence of an event in the form of a dependent output variable based on independent input variables.
+Logistic regression is commonly used to estimate the probability that an instance belongs to a particular class.
+If the probability is bigger than 0.5 then it will belong to that class (positive) and if it is below 0.5 it will belong to the other class.
+This will make it a binary classifier.

+It is important to remember that the Logistic regression isn't a classification model, it's an ordinary type of regression algorithm, and it was developed and used before machine learning, but it can be used in classification when we put a threshold to determine specific categories"

+There is a lot of classification applications to it:

+Classify email as spam or not, To identify whether the patient is healthy or not, and so on.

 ### How Logistic Regression Works: